Environmental and societal responsibility policy

 Through this policy, ENGIE leverages its strengths and businesses to consolidate its position as an international benchmark in sustainability.
 This ambition has led to a variety of actions designed to help its customers meet the new energy challenges of today and promote the Group’s environmental, social and governance commitments.

-The ambition of the GDF SUEZ Human Resources strategy is to prepare the Group’s future by anticipating developments in a rapidly changing world, fostering initiative and innovation through projects of individual and collective interest, leveraging local involvement with a global perspective and promoting diversity and gender balance as key drivers of its corporate transformation project.
+The ambition of the ENGIE Human Resources strategy is to prepare the Group’s future by anticipating developments in a rapidly changing world, fostering initiative and innovation through projects of individual and collective interest, leveraging local involvement with a global perspective and promoting diversity and gender balance as key drivers of its corporate transformation project.

 The ethics policy establishes the Group’s commitment to act in accordance with its values and in compliance with all laws and regulations wherever it operates.
 The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Practice Guideline of Ethic, and an Integrity Frame of Reference on fraud and corruption prevention.